CHICAGO AREA AND BEYOND

 I also sit on the executive committee The Main Street Alliance, an organization created in 2009 to organize progressive business owners on economic issues and advocate for enlightened public policy that impacts small businesses, their employees, and the local communities that they serve.

-I’m a Public Health Nurse and grandmother of six whose early life was shaped by Catholicism and being the oldest of seven siblings in a financially-stressed family.
+I’m a Public Health Nurse and grandmother of six whose early life was shaped by Catholicism and being the oldest of seven siblings.
 My 30-year career in Nursing took me to many corners of the health care system including education, research, administration along with clinical practice where I worked across the lifespan from maternity to hospice.
 I love to dance, walk, swim, watch good movies, and read, especially books on the role of organizing in a healthy democracy.

 In 2002, I joined the CAPA board.
 When Bush announced the “Shock and Awe” bombing of Baghdad, I knew it was a critical time for citizens to resist a war of questionable purpose.
 As I learned even more about the influence of the Military, Industrial, and Media Complex on Congressional support for our wars, CAPA became the home for my advocacy.
 Our members are deeply concerned about the intertwined issues of war, the climate crisis, and the violence of poverty.
 I am grateful for the platform CAPA gives to address these concerns as a citizen.
 What better gift to my grandchildren than to work on the challenges of our day that will shape their lives and world.